Sexually Transmitted and Blood-Borne Infections (STIS)

 - Consult your family doctor or a doctor at a walk-in clinic.

-2. You don't have any symptoms?
+2. You have no symptoms but are concerned?
 You can consult:

 - Info-Santé at 811 or your family doctor;